"Dark Knight Rises" ends Batman franchise for Warner

 Opening weekend ticket sales for "Dark Knight Rises," which cost $250 million to produce, had been expected to at least match the last Batman film, according to box office forecasters, and possibly reach as high as $198 million, just shy of the $207 million record set by "Avengers" in May, some industry analysts said.

-Beyond superheroes and the "Hobbit," Warner intends to bring "The Hangover 3" to theaters next summer, the next installment in the adult comedy series that has grossed $1 billion.
+Beyond superheroes and the "Hobbit," Warner intends to bring "The Hangover 3" to theatres next summer, the next instalment in the adult comedy series that has grossed $1 billion.

 (Reporting by Lisa Richwine; Editing by Ronald Grover, Michael Perry and Bernadette Baum)